Visit Santa Cruz County

 Located beside the Santa Cruz Museum of Art & History (MAH), Abbott Square Market blends local food, culture, and creativity in one welcoming space.
 What started as a community redevelopment project has grown into a cornerstone of downtown life.
 On any given day, you’ll find locals meeting for coffee, families sharing lunch in the sunshine, and friends gathering after work for live music and drinks.
 The market’s open layout, strung with café lights and surrounded by the buzz of Pacific Avenue, makes it feel like an urban courtyard designed entirely for conversation and connection.

-Inside and around the plaza, you’ll find a range of local favorites: Cat & Cloud Coffee for your morning espresso, Pizzeria La Bufala for a classic Neapolitan pie, Belly Goat Burgers for hearty burgers, Flashbird for crispy fried chicken, Veg on the Edge for vibrant vegan dishes, and Front & Cooper for craft cocktails and beer.
+Inside and around the plaza, you’ll find a range of local favorites: Cat & Cloud Coffee for your morning espresso, Pizzeria La Bufala for a classic Neapolitan pie, Belly Goat Burgers for hearty burgers, Veg on the Edge for vibrant vegan dishes, and Front & Cooper for craft cocktails and beer.
 Whether you come for a casual meal, stay for the live music, or wander into MAH for an art exhibit, Abbott Square invites you to slow down and enjoy the shared pulse of downtown Santa Cruz.

 Burgers and fries from Belly Goat Burger